delafthi/old-dotfiles/paru/README.md

 # Paru

-Paru is a AUR installer.
-The configuration is very basic and does mainly change the diff viewwer to bat.
+Paru is your standard pacman wrapping AUR helper with lots of features and minimal interaction.

 ## Dependencies